 You can also wander the island beach with your dog and enjoy a traditional Native American salmon bake before heading back to the City.

-Dogs who love hiking will love Seattle!
+Hiking is one of my favorite dog friendly activities in Seattle!
 Just outside the city is a mountainous playground, and almost all the trails (except the ones in the National Park) are dog friendly.

 One of the classic Seattle trails, Rattlesnake Ledge, is only 30 minutes away, takes only a few hours to hike and ends at a gorgeous point high above the Snoqualmie Valley.

 Another great option is the Snow Lake trail, which offers spectacular mountain and lake views.
 If you visit Seattle with your dog and have to choose just one trail, I highly recommend one of those two.